maybesmurf/monorepo-1/README.md

 - Auth: 4001
 - Storage: 4002

-## Notes
+## Developer Notes

-- Right now, we aren't set up to use next.js API endpoints at all.
-If this ends up being desired, some adjustments will have to be made with nginx.
 - Right now, the environment variables need to be set both at the top of the project like .env.example shows.
-ALSO, you need to include .env.production inside of the web folder like you see in the .env.example in that directory.
+ALSO, you need to include .env.local inside of the web folder like you see in the .env.example in that directory.